2.6 Curriculum Night: Upstanders and Agents of Change

 We believe that children can be upstanders and agents of change.
 Fostering respect for differences and developing the skills to challenge racism, hate, and bigotry helps children to make positive contributions in the world.

 Join us for an evening in the classrooms with our teachers, who will showcase our antibias work that’s designed for just the right age and developmental stage of children by grade level.
+Following a brief introduction in Louis and Sarah’s classroom, teachers and specialists will lead you through a series of explanations and activities that demonstrate our antibias work with children.

 During the program, you can expect: